ceautery/ceautery.github.io/src/blog/apl.md

 1 1 2 3 5 8 13 21 34 55
 ```

-Seeing the del-formatted functions is a little awkward at first, and in non-Gnu APL interpreters, this style of inline function definition is deprecated in favor of using built-in function editors that can be invoked with ")edit" or similar commands.
+Seeing the del-formatted functions is a little awkward at first, and in non-Gnu APL interpreters, this style of inline function definition is deprecated in favor of using built-in function editors that can be invoked with `)edit` or similar commands.

 ### Primes redux, and function metrics

-Let's build a new method of calculating prime numbers that is more performant than O(n^2).
+Let's build a new method of calculating prime numbers that is more performant than `O(n^2)`.
 I'll start by manually building up a list, and checking the residue of all the primes so far against the new candidate number.

 ```apl
       primes ← 2